Jurors begins to deliberate in case against police officers | Metro News

 Boyd was 38 and camping in the foothills when a resident reported his illegal campsite several hundred feet behind a

-McGinn spent much of the trial underscoring the role she says Sandy played in making a series of flawed decisions that agitated Boyd — from interrupting negotiations between Boyd and an officer trained in crisis intervention to rushing a failed plan to take him into custody with less-lethal force.
+McGinn spent much of the trial underscoring the role she says Sandy played in making a series of flawed decisions that agitated Boyd, starting with calling other members of his tactical team, known as the Repeat Offenders Project, to respond to the standoff with him.
+The unit has since been dismantled under the terms of a U.S. Justice Department settlement agreement to change the culture of the Albuquerque Police Department, where officers were accused of numerous instances of excessive force.

 Sandy responded to the standoff with Boyd because a sergeant had requested a Taser shotgun.
 He arrived at the same time as a State Police sergeant he knew.
 The sergeant's dashcam video recorded Sandy calling Boyd "a lunatic."